damien-meere/interactive_frontend_milestone/README.md

 An introductory tour utility has been implemented within the dashboard to guide first time users through the various sections of the dashboard, and provide a brief introduction to each chart type.
 [Intro.js](https://introjs.com/) is utilised to support this functionality.

+Within the Contact page, the [EMailJS](https://www.emailjs.com/) is employed to facilitate the sending of email requests from the Contact Form.
+However, as this demo site will be housed within GitHub pages for submission to the Code Institute, this functionality in not available.
+GitHub pages are static, and as such do not allow the form 'POST' method.
+However, once housed within another server environment, this functionality will be restored and enable visitors to submit queries regarding the data visualised within the dashboard.

 ## Future-Features
 In it's current form, the dashboard draws it's data from a static dataset - [data_consol.json](https://github.com/damien-meere/interactive_frontend_milestone/blob/master/assets/data/data_consol.json).